goatslacker/alt/README.md

   }
 }

-var locationStore = fux.createStore(LocationStore)
+var locationStore = alt.createStore(LocationStore)
 ```

 Stores require a constructor, that's where you'll set your initial state and bind any actions to the methods that update the state, the `action handlers` if you will.
-All store instances returned by `fux.createStore` will have the following methods:
+All store instances returned by `alt.createStore` will have the following methods:

 #### createStore API